ctrf-io/.github/profile/README.md

 ## Hi there 👋

+Generate the same JSON test report, no matter the test framework.

-CTRF is a JSON test automation results report format.
+CTRF is a JSON test results report with many reporters and plugins supporting modern test automation frameworks.

 **We need your help to grow CTRF, please follow the [GitHub organisation](https://github.com/ctrf-io) and give our repositories a star ⭐**